 The simple answer is the compression force being applied to the toe end of the plate during the forward stroke.
 The same reason hand saw plates kink with a careless user being too aggressive at the beginning of the stroke.
 But hand saws, being thicker of course, do not have backs to prevent the kinking.
 So now we are back to square one.
 Hmmmmm.

 Another question...
 Why do Japanese saws not kink?
 Easy answer is because they are always under tension in use.
 The point of contact between the saw and the handle is a mechanical bond.
-Not glued, or compressed.
+Not glued, compressed, or pinched.

 On every western saw spine/ back, again, folded, slotted, etc. There is a certain amount of compression force being exerted on the toe end of the plate, initially.
 The plate, not having any real mechanical means of fastening to the more rigid spine, can and will eventually "give" being pushed backwards along that horizontal axis until it reaches a point where that force no longer exceeds the resistant forces of the spine compression.
 This can and will eventually distort the plate, unless it is, again "Re-tensioned"